Manchester City overturns 2-year ban from Champions League - WHIZ News

 “The CAS award emphasized that most of the alleged breaches reported by the Adjudicatory Chamber of the (UEFA club finance panel) were either not established or time-barred,” the court said.

-City’s win will raise doubts about the future of the UEFAs Financial Fair Play program, created in 2009.
+City’s win will raise doubts about the future of the UEFA Financial Fair Play program, created in 2009 after the global financial crisis.

-Man City joins Paris Saint-Germain and AC Milan in defeating UEFA at CAS in the past two years.
+The system was used to ban several clubs, including Galatasaray in 2016, from one season of UEFA competitions.
+City was the first club to be banned for two years.

+In a statement, UEFA pointed blame at its own club finance investigators and judges for “insufficient conclusive evidence to uphold all of the (panel’s) conclusions” and not meeting a five-year statute of limitations.

 The urgent ruling came one month after a three-day hearing held by video link between Switzerland and England.
-A full verdict detailing the evidence, expert witness testimony and the judges’ reasons is unlikely to be published for at least several weeks.
+A full verdict detailing the evidence, expert witness testimony and the judges’ reasons is due within days.

 UEFA-appointed investigators opened a case after leaked club emails and documents from City officials were published by German magazine Der Spiegel in November 2018.
 They were likely obtained by a hacker from Portugal.